CCBDA-UPC/Assignments-2025/Lab06.md

   workspace_type: Application
 ```

 Now, you need to create an Elastic Beanstalk environment and run the application.
-That needs a quite complex command line that we are going to create using a python script in the file `ebcreate.py` that you'll save inside the `eb` folder.
+That needs a quite complex command line that we are going to create using a python script in the file `ebcreate.py` that you'll save inside the `.housekeeping/scripts` folder.

 ```python
 from dotenv import dotenv_values